 Temenos (TMNSF) was Upgraded to a Buy Rating at Kepler Capital

-Kepler Capital analyst Torsten Sauter upgraded Temenos (TMNSF) to Buy on January 11 and set a price target of CHF141.00.
+In a report issued on January 13, Laurent Daure from Kepler Capital upgraded Temenos (TMNSF) to Buy, with a price target of CHF141.00.
 The company’s shares closed last Monday at $137.00.

-According to TipRanks.com, Sauter is a 3-star analyst with an average return of 4.1% and a 55.6% success rate.
-Sauter covers the Industrial Goods sector, focusing on stocks such as Implenia AG, Sulzer AG, and ABB.

 See today’s analyst top recommended stocks >>